vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 Your custom React components are mounted right into the dashboard's React tree from where they can use hooks to interact with the Redux-based dashboard APIs:

--  The `useDashboardSelector` hook helps interact with the Model Selector API.
+-  The [`useDashboardSelector`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usedashboardselector.html) hook helps interact with the Model Selector API.
--  The `useDashboardDispatch` hook helps dispatch actions from the Model Command API.
+-  The [`useDispatchDashboardCommand`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usedispatchdashboardcommand.html) hook helps dispatch actions from the Model Command API.
--  The [`useDispatchDashboardCommand`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usedispatchdashboardcommand.html) hook provides a convenience wrapper for dispatching actions from the Model Command API.

 **NOTE:** Many of the actions in the Model Command API are alpha-level APIs and will most likely change in one of the future releases of the Dashboard component.